nfdi4plants/ARC-specification/ISA-XLSX.md

 ## Ontology Annotations

 Where a value is an `Ontology Annotation` in a table file, `Term Accession Number` and `Term Source REF` fields MUST follow the column cell in which the value is entered.
 These two columns SHOULD contain further ontological information about the header.
-In this case, following the static header string, separated by a sinlge space, there MUST be a short ontology term identifier formatted as CURIEs (prefixed identifiers) of the form `<IDSPACE>:<LOCALID>` (specified [here](http://obofoundry.org/id-policy)) inside `()` brackets.
+In this case, following the static header string, separated by a single space, there MUST be a short ontology term identifier formatted as CURIEs (prefixed identifiers) of the form `<IDSPACE>:<LOCALID>` (specified [here](http://obofoundry.org/id-policy)) inside `()` brackets.
 For example, a characteristic type `organism` with a value of `Homo sapiens` can be qualified with an `Ontology Annotation` of a term from NCBI Taxonomy as follows:

 | Characteristics [organism]   | Term Source REF (OBI:0100026)  | Term Accession Number (OBI:0100026) |